 Day 12 – Main Brook/Humber Valley Area

 Today take a leisurely drive back down the Viking Trail and on to the scenic Humber Valley Region and on to Steady Brook.
 Enroute, be sure to visit the attractions along the way.
 Sightseeing suggestions include a visit to “The Arches”, the shipwreck remains of the “SS Ethie”, Shallow Bay Beach, and Broom Point.
 Continue on to the Humber Valley Region – a haven for outdoor enthusiasts.
 A whole host of activities are available nearby ranging from hiking, kayaking, zip-lining, caving, golf and cycling.
-Overnight Steady Brook.
+Continue onto Corner Brook.
+Overnight Corner Brook.

 Day 13 – Humber Valley/Deer Lake

-Depart Steady Brook and drive the short distance to Deer Lake airport ready for your onward journey.
+Depart Corner Brook and drive to Deer Lake airport ready for your onward journey.